adamgross42/FTMS-rower/README.md

 ## Note

 Currently this is a proof-of concept and any progress will be documented here: [PoC](https://git.kmpr.at/kamp/FTMS-Rower/src/branch/main/docs/PoC.md)
+Some solutions or code-parts are not well-tested, there may be no error handling and errors will occur.
+So bear with me on that.

-Contributions are very welcome :)
+Contributions are **very** welcome :)

 ## Usage